 There exist many countries in the world, especially those that are poor, where many workers have little or no choice in the kind of work they can get.
-Because they must work and earn money in order to survive, they must do whatever work they are able to get, no matter how low the pay, how harsh or dangerous the working conditions, how irregular the hours, or how difficult or hazardous it may be.
+Because they must work and earn money in order to survive, they must do whatever work they are able to find, no matter how low the pay, how harsh or dangerous the working conditions, how long the hours, or how difficult or hazardous it may be.
 And it is precisely these workers who are most vulnerable to being exploited by greedy, uncaring, or brutal owners or managers.
 In their case – and their number worldwide is in the hundreds of millions or more – it is a bald-faced lie to say that they are free to work elsewhere, and therefore they do not need to be protected by the government, as the free-market zealots would have you believe.

 What an examination of working conditions in the past and in poorer countries today demonstrates is that, in different periods and industries, there can develop dominant models of behaviour that we would find unacceptable, shocking, outrageous, and even criminally wrong.
 And when such models become established, they become more and more difficult to change.
 Injury and mortality rates which those who are fortunate to live in modern industrialized countries would find unacceptable still prevail in some industries in poorer countries, as was the case formerly even in industrialized countries in the past.
 For example, the coal miner who suffered from silicosis because of all the coal dust he had inhaled during the years he worked in the coal mine often received no compensation from the company he worked for, despite the fact that this work had ruined his health and almost invariably shortened his life.

-Human beings are not as free as the economists suppose because, besides our ignorance of both wages in other sectors and our ignorance of how to perform many kinds of specialized work, which limits the kinds of jobs we can perform, our behaviour is influenced both by the models we have observed and our tendency to conform, and is restricted by the force of inhibition, meaning the models of behaviour which we haven’t observed before.
+Human beings are not as free as the economists suppose because, besides our ignorance of both wages in other sectors and our ignorance of how to perform many kinds of specialized work, which limits the kinds of jobs we can perform, our behaviour is influenced both by the models we have observed and our tendency to conform, and is restricted by the force of inhibition, meaning the models of behaviour that we haven’t observed before.
 This is one of the main reasons why free-market economists have overestimated the virtues of competition and the so-called “free” market.
-In other words, there are innate human forces or tendencies – which, until now, have generally been overlooked – that make the market much less free than is assumed by these economists.
+In other words, there are innate human forces or tendencies – which, until now, have generally been overlooked – that make the free market much less free than is assumed by these economists.
 Human behaviour is determined by the dominant models of behaviour that exist in a society, sector, industry, or company.
 The model of competition is only one such model that, although it does to an extent operate independently of these other factors, is also limited and constrained by them.
 This fact has often been overlooked by some economists, who consider only the theoretical, or abstract, effects of competition when considering the effects of measures like increasing or abolishing the minimum wage, eliminating government programs like health care, education, transportation, and so on.

-Another way to regard the fanatical faith of the laissez-faire advocates in the virtues of the free market is that they are worshipping the famous “invisible hand” that Adam Smith presented as a metaphor for the beneficial operations of the free market.
-In essence, these idolaters are saying that we should have complete faith in Smith’s “invisible hand,” trusting that it will ensure that we have enough to eat, a shelter over our heads, access to medical services when we require them, education for our children, and to protect us from harm and from greedy, selfish, unscrupulous, and manipulative individuals who want to enrich themselves at our expense.
+Another way to regard the fanatical faith of laissez-faire advocates in the virtues of the free market is that they are worshipping the famous “invisible hand” that Adam Smith presented as a metaphor for the beneficial operations of the free market.
+In essence, these idolaters are saying that, provided that we work industriously, we should have complete faith in Smith’s “invisible hand,” trusting that it will ensure that we have enough to eat, a shelter over our heads, access to medical services when we require them, education for our children, and to protect us from harm and from greedy, selfish, unscrupulous, and manipulative individuals who want to enrich themselves at our expense.

 But, unlike the advocates of laissez-faire, Adam Smith was well aware of the harmful effects of selfishness.
 In another, less cited work on moral philosophy, The Theory of Moral Sentiments, he wrote about the importance of the human emotion of what today we would call empathy, and that people will be more happy if, rather than focusing narrowly on their own immediate and selfish concerns, they expand these concerns to include the welfare and well-being of their fellow human beings.
 Thus, although Smith is often cited by the advocates of laissez-faire capitalism to justify their beliefs, he most certainly would not have supported the extreme positions they maintain, especially in regard to the so-called economic virtue of selfishness.

 The many advocates of laissez-faire capitalism are idolaters who worship an often irrational, whimsical, and unconcerned god that presides over the free market.
 But what these idolaters are actually worshipping and are so solicitous to protect from government interference is an inanimate and largely undirected – all the more undirected if they have their way – pattern of human behaviour.
 This is the god to which they have prostrated themselves, and want the rest of us to prostrate ourselves, in the belief that it will always produce the best of all possible outcomes.
-Like the pagan gods of the Incas and Aztecs, who were believed by their worshippers to require human sacrifices in order to placate them and appease their anger, the idolaters of the free market would have us sacrifice human victims to their god; for whether they realize it or not, this is the consequence of following their naive and foolhardy beliefs.
+Like the pagan gods of the Incas and Aztecs, who were believed by their worshippers to require human sacrifices in order to placate them and appease their anger, the many idolaters of the free market would have us sacrifice human victims to their god; for whether they realize it or not, this is the consequence of following their naive and foolhardy beliefs.

 It is an outright lie to say that this inanimate pattern of behaviour always produces the best outcome, or that it does so even in the majority of cases; for the truth is that sometimes it does, and sometimes it doesn’t.
-And the fact – for it is indeed a fact, despite what these deluded idolaters would have you believe – that this inanimate pattern of behaviour can sometimes produce destructive and highly undesirable outcomes, or situations that harm a large number of people, is a truth to which they are blind because of their uncritical faith in, prostration before, and idolatrous worship of the Idol of the Free Market.
+And the fact – for it is indeed a fact, despite what these deluded idolaters would have you believe – that this inanimate pattern of behaviour can sometimes produce destructive and highly undesirable outcomes, or situations that harm a large number of people, is a truth to which they are blind because of their uncritical faith in, prostration towards, and idolatrous worship of the Idol of the Free Market.

-Competition has also lead to a vertiginous increase in executive compensation.
+Competition has also led to a vertiginous increase in executive compensation.
 In turn, this has led to a reduction in other workers’ salaries and the elimination of large numbers of jobs, which clearly represents a transfer of wealth from the lower and middle classes to the wealthy.